oregonpillow/Myanonamouse-Newspaper-Downloader/README.md

 ### References
-Credit: @jcul https://github.com/jcul/bencode - script to easiely decode .torrent file and extract torrent file or torrent folder name
+* @jcul https://github.com/jcul/bencode - script to easiely decode .torrent file and extract torrent file or torrent folder name

-Credit: @ Henry Koch https://www.henrykoch.de/en/python-remove-oldest-files-in-a-directory-only-a-defined-count-of-them-remains - Simple function to sort files in folder by date then keep only the most recent number.
+* @ Henry Koch https://www.henrykoch.de/en/python-remove-oldest-files-in-a-directory-only-a-defined-count-of-them-remains - Simple function to sort files in folder by date then keep only the most recent number.
 Used to prevent rss_completed_path becoming bloated over time with accumulating rss downloads.